Dysfunctional Uterine Bleeding

 – Abnormal bleeding without involvement to ovulation

-- Cause is often associated with rapid weight loss or weight gain, stress, exercise, drugs, or others.
+– The cause is often associated with rapid weight loss or weight gain, stress, exercise, drugs, or others.

 – Overall endocrine involvement relates to several hormones.